hot3dx/RotoDraw3D-DirectX-12/README.md

 Oh yes there are no help files yet but everything is numbered by steps

-only draws one single object!  /which would be meant to transfer to a scene editor
+only draws one single object!
+Which would be meant to transfer to a scene editor

 Currently only uses, ,dds files for textures